Using Your Sonlight Instructor’s Guide as a Morning Time Schedule

 That’s a pretty incredible result from your short morning time investment!

-If you’re in a season of life where mornings just don’t happen—maybe you work an overnight shift as a nurse, or maybe your husband works in the afternoons and evenings and is home until after lunch—that’s okay.
-The point is not the hour on the clock (sleep is integral, too) but rather to create an intentional habit of togetherness.
-The point is just to get started.
+You may be in a season of life where mornings just don’t happen.
+Maybe you work a long shift as a nurse or your husband works into the evening and is home late.
+It’s okay.
+The point is not the hour on the clock-sleep is integral, too.
+Rather, the point is to create an intentional habit of togetherness.
+Just get started!

 Getting started is really more than half the battle sometimes, isn’t it?
-I know for me, there’s always one more load of laundry to throw in, or one more nagging task calling for my attention.
-But I’m amazed how much more smoothly my day runs when I just take a deep breath, sit down, and begin.
+There’s always one more load of laundry to throw in or one more nagging task calling for my attention.
+My day runs more smoothly when I take a deep breath, sit down, and begin.

 You, too?
 Let’s commit, together, to make morning time a priority.
-Let’s make it a goal to sit down and begin working our way through those first few lines of the Instructor’s Guide, drinking in the Scripture and songs.
+Let’s make it a goal to begin working our way through those first few lines of the Instructor’s Guide.
+Start by drinking in the Scripture and songs.
 Later you can incorporate more topics into your morning ritual if you desire.

 Before we know it, we’ll be well on our way to finishing the entire school day.